Akshit21112002/ccndf/README.md

 Tracking the car pose in the trained submaps can be done using `python3 scripts/pose_tracking.py experiments/PATH-TO-THE-CHECKPOINTS/best-v*.ckpt -vis`.

-Pretrained models can be downloaded [here](https://www.ipb.uni-bonn.de/html/projects/locndf/experiments.zip) and should be placed under `/experiments`.
-Those models can be used as explained above.

 ### Training on your own data